 Here’s a bonus example for you… Increasingly companies are starting to offer personalised video as a consumer product!

 The possibilities for personalised video as a consumer product are huge.
 People have always wanted special messages from celebrities, and now it’s finally possible using this technology.

 Personalised video has a lot of early adopters, and the value of using it has been confirmed.
 With our own personalised videos we’re seeing that 80-90% of people consistently watch videos to the end, compared to just 35-45% for regular video.

 That’s a huge margin and one that could have a big impact on sales.

 As video becomes easier and less time consuming to make I wouldn’t be surprised if personalised video becomes a widespread B2C marketing tactic.

 For the first time in history, brands are able to communicate 1-1 with their audience.
 And that’s something worth writing home about.

-If you are able to use personalised video to build a relationship with your customer, you can be sure of better loyalty, better lifetime value, and reduced churn.
+If you are able to use personalised or interactive video to build a relationship with your customer, you can be sure of better loyalty, better lifetime value, and reduced churn.

-The market for personalised video is still young, but it is maturing.
+The market for personalised and interactive video is still young, but it is maturing.
 Video is going to be a long-term trend, and so is personalisation.
 So what are you waiting for?

 Gareth Davies is the Technology Evangelist at Vintom — the world’s leading personalised and interactive video technology.
 To find out more about Vintom’s technology and get your free personalised consultation, get in touch here.